ibm-cloud-docs/app-configuration/ac-data-security-compliance.md

 {{site.data.keyword.appconfig_short}} service has data security strategies in place to meet your compliance needs and ensure that your data remains secure and protected in the cloud.
 {: shortdesc}

-## Secrets management
-{: #ac-secrets-management}

-Secrets required for deployment are managed with automation using a HashiCorp Vault and are not stored in charts, GitHub, or deployment scripts.
-For more information, see [Authenticating with service credentials](/docs/app-configuration?topic=app-configuration-ac-service-credentials).

-Also, by integrating {{site.data.keyword.appconfig_short}} with {{site.data.keyword.secrets-manager_short}}, instead of storing secrets, {{site.data.keyword.appconfig_short}} stores metadata of {{site.data.keyword.secrets-manager_short}} instance.
-This metadata is called as a secret reference as part of the **Properties** type in {{site.data.keyword.appconfig_short}}.

 ## Security readiness
 {: #ac-security-readiness}